TamsinHuggins/chord_scraping_2/README.md

 # "Pop-Science": Analysing the Most Popular Songs on UltimateGuitar.com

-This is a collaborative project is in progress.
-So far, chord data, lyric data, and song metadata for the most popular 4955 songs on UltimateGuitar.com have been scraped, ready for analysis.
+This collaborative project is in progress.
+So far, chord data, lyric data, and song metadata for the most popular 4955 songs on UltimateGuitar.com have been scraped.
+We are currently in the analysis phase, using NLP techniques to uncover insights about chord progressions and chord-lyric relationships in popular music.

 ## Components of this project
 ### The webscraper